wcvaughan/wcvaughan/README.md

-- 👋 Hi, I’m @wcvaughan
+- 👋 Hi, I’m Chris
-- 👀 I’m interested in practicing the basics in programming languages and becoming more familiar with job skills necessary to be a successful developer.
+- 👀 I’m interested in refining and adding to my growing experience in full stack development.
-- 🌱 I’m currently enrolled in courses online through BYU-Idaho while I previously completed a boot camp with The Tech Academy focusing on C# and .NET CORE
+- 🌱 I’m currently enrolled in courses online through BYU-Pathways and previously completed the C# and .NET framework boot camp offered by The Tech Academy.
-- 💞️ I’m looking to collaborate on not sure yet
+- 💞️ I’m not currently looking to collaborate.
+My plate is very full.
-- 📫 How to reach me: chrisvaughanlds@gmail.com
+- 📫 How to reach me: wvaughan@byupathway.edu

 <!---
 wcvaughan/wcvaughan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.